Are you facing knife crime charges?

 If you are convicted of a criminal offence involving a knife or bladed article, the sentencing process can be complicated and the court has a very wide range of options and sentences depending on various factors.

-The range extends from:
+The range of sentences for knife crime extends from:

 - A low-level community order

 Sentencing will depend on the severity of the individual offence, together with any mitigating or aggravating factors involved.
-However, even in the absence of any aggravating factors, the guidelines, to which the courts MUST have regard, require the court to consider whether a prison sentence of 6 months would be appropriate.
-If there is a previous conviction for certain knife offences, then a minimum custodial sentence of 6 months must be imposed unless it would be unjust in all the circumstances.
+However, even in the absence of any aggravating factors, the guidelines, to which the courts MUST have regard, require the court to consider whether a prison sentence of six months would be appropriate.
+If there is a previous conviction for certain knife offences, then a minimum custodial sentence of six months must be imposed unless it would be unjust in all the circumstances.